RCR

 1) Russian Christian Radio, Inc. (RCR) in Estes Park, Colorado, where founder Earl Poysti recorded sermons for radio programs and planned evangelical meetings across Russia, and

-The ministry of RCR has expanded such that we are now involved in much more than just radio recordings and broadcasts.
-We have developed a Christian magazine which is designed for Russian-speaking prisoners throughout Russia and the countries of the former Soviet Union, Germany and even in the United States.
-From the Moscow office, we also answer many letters that are sent to us asking for spiritual help and counsel, and coordinate our ministry of Christian rehabilitation centers known as “Pirkko Homes.”
-These centers offer a solid foundation in how to know Christ personally and how to grow in his transformational life-changing power.
+The ministry of RCR has expanded such that we are now involved in much more than just radio and video programs.
+Through God's guidance, in 1995, RCR developed a Christian magazine designed for Russian-speaking prisoners known as The Gospel Behind Barbed Wire, which is distributed throughout Russia and countries of the former Soviet Union, Germany, and even the United States.
+There is no other magazine like this anywhere in Russia and possibly the world!
+From the Moscow office, we also answer many letters that are sent to us asking for spiritual help and counsel.
+About the same time, we expanded our ministry to include a halfway house for Christian prisoners being released from prison, which grew into a network of Christian rehabilitation centers for those with addictions, known as "Pirkko Homes," which offer a solid foundation in how to know Christ personally and how to grow spiritually.

 1920 - Born Earl Poysti, Nikolsk-Ussuriysk, Russia, the son of Nikolai Ivanovich and Martha Ivanovna.